Dissing/dissing.github.io/about/index.md

 Hi!
 ===

-I'm Lasse Dissing and I am a Danish developer with great interest in artificial intelligence, robotics, real-time graphics and programming languages.
+I’m Lasse Dissing and I am a Danish engineering student with a great interest in spaceflight, systems engineering and polar science.
-I am currently attending HTX, which is like a high school but with increased focus on physics and technology.
-Next year I plan to move to the UK and study artificial intelligence.
+My lifelong goal is to explore the unknown and pushing the boundaries of what we humans can achieve.
+This page contains blog posts and articles about my many projects and my (hopefully) future field work.
+My current focus is on utilising aerospace technology to do climate science in the polar regions.
+I am currently studying for a BSc in Spacecraft Systems Engineering and Geophysics at the Technical University of Denmark.
+My hope is to eventually gain a Ph.D. in aerospace engineering at some large European or American University.

-When I am not working on my crazy overambitious projects, I like reading a book, practising my drawing skills (I still suck at it) or taking photographs.
+When I am not working on my crazy overambitious projects, I like to run and otherwise exercise.
+I have just started indoor boulder rock climbing, but I am still just a novice.
+I will certainly post updates here documenting my progress.

 This site is responsive - build by hand.
 It is hosted with [Github Pages](https:/pages.github.com) and utilises [Font Awesome](http://fontawesome.io), [Initializr](http://Initializr.com) and [ZeroClipboard](http://zeroclipboard.org/).
 The fonts are [Montserrat](http://www.google.com/fonts/specimen/Montserrat) and [Merriweather](http://www.google.com/fonts/specimen/Merriweather) served by Google Fonts.